We are living through a time of extraordinary change and — like Covid-19 — the rate of that change is accelerating.

 - Things, people, and organisations that do not break under stress we call ‘strong’, ‘robust’, or ‘resilient’

-- Let’s invent a new word for things, people, and organisations that actually become stronger and thrive when under stress.
-Let’s call this “anti-fragile”
+- So let’s invent a new word for things, people, and organisations that actually become stronger and thrive under stress.
+Let’s call this word: “anti-fragile”

-The Churning, Inner Leadership is a book that describes a process and a set of tools for becoming antifragile: for learning not only know how to survive change but how to use change to become stronger.
+The Churning, Inner Leadership is a book that describes a process and a set of tools for becoming antifragile: for not only learning know how to survive change but also learning how to use change to become stronger.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.